fangqing/PipeLink/README.md

 # pipelink
-a tiny pipe ipc framework using  I/O completion port in win32
+a tiny pipe ipc framework using  iocp in win32 and provider easy use api

 author:fangqing0827@126.com